 Total knee replacement is a successful operation for removing pain from an arthritic knee joint in the majority of patients.
 The diseased bone is removed and replaced with a metal implant on the end of the femur (thigh bone) and top end of the tibia (shin bone).
 Between the two, a polyethylene (plastic) insert is fixed to the tibial component and articulates (moves) with the femoral component.
 The patella (kneecap) has its articular surface removed and replaced with a polyethylene button.
 All components are fixed to the bone using special bone cement.

 Recent advances have allowed patient specific knee replacement surgery to be performed.
-A MRI scan of the patients knee and an alignment x-ray are utilised to make cutting blocks.
-The blocks allow for accurate cutting of the patients bone.
+A MRI scan of the patients knee and an alignment x-ray are utilised to make bespoke cutting blocks.
+The blocks are 3-D printed and allow for accurate cutting of the patients bone – by fitting to the patient’s own anatomy “like a glove”.
 The final knee replacement is constructed using standard implants.

 This surgery involves only one side of the knee joint being replaced.
-By definition it is a smaller operation which uses smaller incisions, and less bone is removed as only one part of the joint is operated on.
-The components used are also metal on both the femoral and tibial side fixed to the patient with bone cement, with a polyethylene insert sandwiched between the two.
+By definition It is a smaller operation which uses smaller incisions, and less bone is removed as only one part of the joint is operated on.
+The components used are also metal on both the femoral and tibial side, with a polyethylene insert sandwiched between the two.
 Typically patients require a shorter hospital stay and the recovery period is potentially quicker.

 The Recovery Process